Bioethics in Biohacking: CRISPR & Genetic Engineering Cons

 2. THE N-OF-1 DISCIPLINE: SELF-EXPERIMENTATION AS SCIENCE

-The term "N-of-1" is frequently abused as a justification for uncontrolled, anecdotal tinkering.
+The term "N-of-1" is often abused as a justification for uncontrolled, anecdotal tinkering.
 True N-of-1 methodology follows a structured, time-series protocol that mimics clinical trial design on a single subject.
 In 2026, the ethical biohacker must implement alternating intervention and washout periods with objective, pre-registered endpoints.

 Blind Self-Experimentation Kit